pymor/pymor/docs/source/technical_overview.rst

 (attributes whose name starts with `_`) are still allowed.
 It lies in the implementors responsibility to ensure that changes to these attributes do not affect the outcome of calls to relevant interface methods.
-As an example, a call to :meth:`~pymor.core.cache.CacheableInterface.enable_caching` will set the objects private `__cache_region` attribute, which might affect the speed of a subsequent |solve| call, but not its result.
+As an example, a call to :meth:`~pymor.core.cache.CacheableObject.enable_caching` will set the objects private `__cache_region` attribute, which might affect the speed of a subsequent |solve| call, but not its result.